vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.markdown

 }
 {% endhighlight %}

+As you can notice,
-`importLayoutFileToProject` calls 2 helping methods to parse and apply the layout to IDE.
+`importLayoutFileToProject` makes 2 calls to the helping methods.
+One to parse the imported XML file, and the other to apply the parsed layout to IDE.
+Let's implement them as well.
 {% highlight java %}
 private Element parseLayoutFile(String path) throws Exception {
     Document doc = new SAXBuilder().build(new File(path));